Job Opening: Strategist – Atlanta, GA

-- Manage incubation of new programs and concepts that build the capacity of HBCUs, including leading background research, drafting of proposal materials and internal and external socialization processes.
+- Lead incubation of new programs concepts that build the capacity of HBCUs, including drafting of proposal materials, grants and internal and external socialization processes.

-- Support the development of ICB’s network engagement strategy by building connections with HBCUs and other higher education institutions, educational intermediaries, funders, community organizations and workforce stakeholders.
+- Contribute substantively to the development of ICB’s network engagement strategy by building connections with HBCUs and other higher education institutions, educational intermediaries, funders, community organizations and workforce stakeholders.

 - An outstanding record of academic and professional achievement

-- Significant experience in the design and implementation of higher education and/or professional development programming
+- Experience in the design and implementation of higher education and/or professional development programming

-- Demonstrated experience in new program development, leadership, strategic planning, and contracting
+- Demonstrated experience in new program development, leadership and strategic planning

 - Strong ability to communicate both verbally and in writing